 Methods for Calculating Pain and Suffering Compensation in Tennessee

-Tennessee has no statutorily defined method for calculating pain and suffering, so insurance companies and lawyers typically use one of two methods to arrive at a value for the intangible losses associated with a claim: the multiplier method and the per diem method.
-(Courts are not bound by these methods of calculation.)
+Tennessee has no statutorily defined method for calculating pain and suffering.
+So, reporting an accident to insurance companies and lawyers typically uses one of two methods to arrive at a value for the intangible losses associated with a claim: the multiplier and the per diem methods.
+(These methods of calculation do not bind courts.)

 Multiplier Method